 Fig. 4.
-Prototype of the filter system.
+Prototype of the filter system

 Main filter, prefilter and blower are included.
-The system is operated by an external control box, containing the drive electronics for the blower and displays for filter pressure drop and time meter cars the filter was simply placed on the back seat, together with sensors to measure the particle concentrations (usually two, one sampling outside air and one cabin air) and a notebook for data acquisition (Fig. 7).
-Diffusion Size Classifiers of DiSC [4] were used to monitor the particle number concentration.
+The system is operated by an external control box, containing the drive electronics for the blower and displays for filter pressure drop and time meter.

+Fig. 6 shows one possibility to install the filter system in a passenger car.
+A number of solutions to place the intake air inlet have been investigated.
+For most of our tests with passenger cars the filter was simply placed on the back seat, together with sensors to measure the particle concentrations (usually two, one sampling outside air and one cabin air) and a notebook for data acquisition (see Fig. 7).
+Diffusion Size Classifiers DiSC [4] was used to monitor the particle number concentration.
 The DiSC is a new instrument, which allows the measurement of particle number concentration.